-With a little bit of elbow grease you can tackle some low-hanging fruit by reading the 3 reasons why your website is not being found on Google search results.
+With a bit of elbow grease, you can tackle some low-hanging fruit.
+Start by exploring these 3 reasons why your website isn’t being found on Google—and how local SEO-friendly web development solutions can help turn things around.

 The most simple and important part of this process is to make sure that your site is actually being indexed by Google.
 And, in order to even be properly indexed, your website needs to have its sitemap submitted to Google Search Console.